 What if the Driver Was Using His or Her Own Vehicle?

-The Amazon Flex program allows people to deliver packages for Amazon using their own vehicles.
-If the at-fault driver was using a personal vehicle, you may have a compensation claim from that driver’s personal auto insurance policy.
+The Amazon Flex program allows people to deliver packages using their own vehicles.
+If the at-fault driver for Amazon was using a personal vehicle, you may have a compensation claim from that driver’s personal auto insurance policy.

 Amazon also provides a commercial auto insurance policy for these drivers.
 Compensation from this insurance may be available if you exhaust the driver’s personal insurance policy.